-Abstract: The tax system has at times favored firm control through industrial foundations, which has been argued to inhibit entrepreneurship and economic growth.
+Abstract: The tax system has at times favoured firm control through private foundations, which has been argued to inhibit high-impact entrepreneurship and economic growth.
 However, research has been hampered due to a lack of systematic historical tax data.
 The purpose of this study is threefold.
-First, we describe the evolution of tax rules for industrial foundations in Sweden between 1862 and 2018.
+First, we describe the evolution of tax rules for private foundations in Sweden between 1862 and 2018.
 Second, we calculate the marginal effective tax rate on capital income.
-Third, we examine the incentives to use industrial foundations as a means for corporate control by comparing the taxation of industrial foundations and an owner of a listed firm facing the highest marginal tax.
-Tax incentives help explain why economically significant industrial foundations were founded between World War I and the 1960s.
+Third, we examine the incentives to use private foundations as a means for corporate control by comparing the taxation of private foundations and of high-impact entrepreneurs.
+Tax incentives help explain why economically significant private foundations were founded between World War I and the 1960s.